OnixHoque/fastkg-icicle/readme.md

     python trans_e.py

 # Speedup Comparison
-FastKG uses SpMM implementation to speed up KG embedding trainining.
 The `./tests/comparison` compares the speedup with TorchKGE.
 To run comparison, do the following:

 1. `pip install torchkge`
 2. `cd ./tests/comparison`